 Mule deer and black bears commonly wander through the campground so our Bare Campsite Program is an important part of the management of the area.
 Our native vegetation is easily damaged.
 To maintain the trees and undergrowth please avoid disturbing the area outside your designated campsite and place your tent on the gravel pad.
 Efforts to plant native vegetation are restoring some damaged areas.

 Tipi Camping at Crandell Mountain Campground

-Available late June to Labour Day (weather dependent).
+Available late June to September 1 (weather dependent).

 Parks Canada has five traditional tipis set up in Crandell Mountain Campground.
 The same rules apply to tipi camping as in other areas of the campground.
 A maximum of six persons will be accommodated at each site.
 A fire permit is required and firewood is available but campfires are only permitted in the designated fireplaces.
 Fires are not permitted in the tipi.

 Campers need to bring sleeping bags, pillows, extra sleeping mats if needed, food and cooking equipment, grooming items and whatever other items you need to enjoy overnighting in a tipi in a national park.

 A non-refundable reservation fee of $11.70 is applied to each reservation.
 A camping fee of $55.00 per night per tipi will be charged.
 Both reservation fees and camping fees are due when a reservation is made.